lupyuen/lupyuen.github.io/src/lorawan.md

 ## Transmit Data Packet

-Here's the command that we enter into our Demo Firmware to __transmit a LoRaWAN Data Packet to port 2, containing 5 bytes__...
+We enter this command into our Demo Firmware to __transmit a LoRaWAN Data Packet to port 2, containing 5 bytes (of null)__...

 ```text
 # las_app_tx 2 5 0